Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Locator/documentation.md

-* In regards to creating snaps, orientation is important.
-Two snapping locators will orient themselves to meet their positive x-axes (i.e. positive X to positive X).
-Their rotation around the x-axes is defined by the z-axes (i.e. the two z-axes are aligned and pointed in the same direction).
+* In regards to creating snaps, snaps are designed to snap together by their axis like so: `z^ x><x z^`.
+In other words, the positive x direction of one locator will face the positive x direction of the other and the two positive z directions of both locators will be aligned.
 * See <a href="/concepts/GeneralConcepts/locator.md" target="_blank">Locator</a> for more information on the locator primitive type.
 * Other names for this node include: Handle, Snap, and Control point.